cshuptrine/nyckle-website-new/_posts/2022-09-11-four-steps-to-improving-your-content-moderation.md

 stage: false
 featured: false
 headliner: false
-seo_title: From Blacklists & Regex, via Pre-trained to custom AIs, for moderating UGC.
 summary: Progress through blacklists and pre-trained AI's to full custom-AI content moderation.
-seo_description: Learn how to improve your content moderation through blacklists and regular expressions, through pre-trained AIs, to custom AI that learns from your data.
+description: Learn how to improve your content moderation through blacklists and regular expressions, through pre-trained AIs, to custom AI that learns from your data.
-og_image: /blog/images/2022/content-moderation-steps-hero.jpeg
+image: /blog/images/2022/content-moderation-steps-hero.webp
-og_image_alt: The four steps to content moderation
+image_alt: The four steps to content moderation
 ---

 As someone who runs an online platform, you’re excited to see your users interacting and posting content.
 You’re focused on growth and traction, after all.